evac/FlashCarp/readme.md

 FlashCarp
 ===========================

-A variant on the conventional two-sided flashcard system.
+A flashcard system built for a one-to-many relationship instead of the conventional one-to-one relationship.

 TODO
-- Clean up global namespace
-- Modularize with Require.js
-- Automate with Grunt
+- Add collections for cardsets
-- Add grade report and statistics for correct/incorrect
+- Add grade report and statistics for correct/incorrect answers
-- Add extra rounds for reviewing incorrect answers until no incorrect
+- Add extra rounds for reviewing incorrect answers